-A: All bracelets are custom made, so we need to know your specific wrist size.
-At the bottom of our frontpage are instructions and a photo of how to correctly measure your wrist.
+A: THIS IS VERY IMPORTANT.
+All bracelets are custom made, so we need to know your specific wrist size.
+At the bottom of our frontpage, as well in the confirmation email of your order are instructions and a photo of how to correctly measure your wrist.
 The measurement should be exact - we will adjust for comfort.
 You can tell us your measurement at the shopping cart page, where you also can put other comments.
 If you are unsure then chose a bracelet with adjustable clasp.

-If we don't receive your wristsize we will try to reach you through the contacts you have provided, so please keep an eye on your email or sms.
+If we don't receive your wristsize we will try to reach you through the contacts you have provided, so please keep an eye on your email.

 Q: How do you price your bracelets and products?

 A: Handmade items means it's produced by love!
 With love comes uniqueness and quality and a pricing model different then mass produced items.
 Our pricing is based on the material used + time for production + taxes + our % of gains.
 Since our paracord and many brass items are handmade, the more complicated the design, the longer time it takes to make.
 For example, a 'Conquistador' bracelet takes almost two hours for an experienced paracorder to produce.
 The special beads we use are of highest quality, handmade by ourselves or imported directly from the makers.
 Imagine the adjustable brass clasp of ours is actually three separate pieces, and each one needs a mold, casting, then to be hammered, drilled and finally polished or oxidized...